jonhadfield/githosts-utils/README.md

 # githosts-utils

-A Go library that simplifies backing up repositories from several popular Git hosting providers.
-The package is used by [soba](https://github.com/jonhadfield/soba) and can be embedded in other tools or used directly.
+`githosts-utils` is a Go library for backing up repositories from major hosting providers.
+It powers [soba](https://github.com/jonhadfield/soba) and can be embedded in your own tools.

 ## Features

 - Minimal dependencies and portable code
-- Supports GitHub, GitLab, Bitbucket, Azure DevOps and Gitea
+- Supports GitHub, GitLab, Bitbucket, Azure DevOps, and Gitea
-- Repositories are cloned using `git --mirror` and stored as timestamped bundle files
+- Clones repositories using `git --mirror` and stores timestamped bundle files
 - Optional reference comparison to skip cloning when refs have not changed
 - Ability to keep a configurable number of previous bundles
-- Pluggable HTTP client and simple logging control via the `GITHOSTS_LOG` environment variable
+- Pluggable HTTP client and simple logging via the `GITHOSTS_LOG` environment variable

 ## Installation